-With your permission, I want to shed some light on my proven process for putting together the perfect book proposal - a task I have completed successfully dozens of times since 1981 to sell 75 books in my over a quarter of a century as a published book author.
+With your permission, I want to shed some light on my proven process for putting together the perfect book proposal - a task I have completed successfully dozens of times since 1981 to sell more than 85 books in my over a quarter of a century as a published book author.

 Now you can copycat my most successful proposals to sell your book to a publisher pronto!

-In my newly released e-book, The Handbook of Model Book Proposals, you get the full text - not one word cut out - of 10 of my best book proposals.
+In my e-book, The Handbook of Model Book Proposals, you get the full text - not one word cut out - of 10 of my best book proposals.

 Each proposal is annotated with notes showing you exactly what I did to get editors to bite on my bait -- and give me a contract to write the book - and why I did it.